Close Brothers Finance Claims: Are They Refunding and Who Can Claim?

 2. Misleading Loan Terms That Weren’t Fully Disclosed

 Since car financing is a whole different concept, there can be loan terms that you may find confusing.
 Unfortunately, some dealers take advantage of this, and rather than explain the terms correctly, you will be misled into believing these terms are something else.
-Misleading loan terms can include the total cost, repayment schedule, and interest rate, which, when not explained properly for you, can lead to an ultimately different decision.
+Misleading loan terms can include the total cost, repayment schedule, and interest rate, which, when not explained properly to you, can lead to an ultimately different decision.

 There are also cases where the lender may deliberately provide you with confusing information so the loan will seem more affordable or appealing, and you should pay attention to this.